MISP/SkillAegis/README.md

    bash SkillAegis.sh
    ```

 ## Update

 To update the project, follow these steps:

-1. Pull the latest changes
+1. Pull the latest changes in the main entry repository
     ```bash
     git pull
     ```